Mikey Doble: Ginetta GT5 Challenge

 In 2021, Doble competed in the Ginetta GT5 Challenge with Xentek Motorsport.
-He finished 4th in the Pro standings this year, with two podiums throughout the season.
+He finished fourth in the Pro standings this year, with two podiums throughout the season.

-He returned to the championship with Xentek the following year in 2022, and won two races during the season.
-Doble was the provisional champion following the final race of the weekend, but was given a 3-second post-race penalty for a yellow flag infringement, which demoted his race three position from 2nd to 5th, making Will Jenkins the provisional champion.
-Following a hearing at the Motorsport UK National Court following the season, Doble was reinstated 2nd place and his championship title was confirmed.
+Doble returned to the championship with Xentek the following year in 2022, and won two races during the season.
+Doble was the provisional champion following the final race of the weekend, but was given a three-second post-race penalty for a yellow flag infringement, which demoted his race three position from second to fifth, making Will Jenkins the provisional champion.
+Following a hearing at the Motorsport UK National Court following the season, Doble was reinstated second place and his championship title was confirmed.

 British Touring Car Championship

 2023

 On 7 March 2023, it was announced that Doble would compete in the 2023 British Touring Car Championship with CarStore Power Maxed Racing, alongside Árón Taylor-Smith and Andrew Watson.
-He will be eligible for the Jack Sears Trophy.
-During qualifying for the 9th race weekend at Silverstone Mikey became the only non Napa Racing driver to secure pole position.
+He would be eligible for the Jack Sears Trophy.
+During qualifying for the ninth race weekend at Silverstone Mikey became the only non Napa Racing driver to secure pole position.

+2024

+Doble was retained by Power Maxed Racing for the 2024 British Touring Car Championship, with the team running under the Evans Halshaw Power Maxed Racing banner and reverting to a two-car line-up alongside Árón Taylor-Smith.

+The season proved a breakthrough campaign for Doble.
+He embarked on a 19-round Jack Sears Trophy podium streak from the season opener at Donington Park, and at Oulton Park took all three Jack Sears Trophy class wins on the same weekend.
+In the final race of that meeting Doble led much of the running before being passed on the closing lap, finishing second overall and missing out on a maiden outright BTCC victory by 0.749 seconds to eventual Drivers' Champion Jake Hill.

+Doble was confirmed as the Jack Sears Trophy champion at the end of the season, having won approximately half of the season's class races.
+He finished twelfth in the overall Drivers' Championship with 148 points, his career-best result at the time.